How to write a thank-you message to a teacher

 [Your school name]

-Sample using template 1
+Sample using template: Example 1

-Hello Syd,
+Hello Mimir,

 Thank you for all the hard work you did this year.
-Month after month, I saw you spending free blocks with students who needed extra help and giving up your lunch hour to meet with parents.
-You were also always among the first to volunteer your time to assist with after-school activities, such as our field trip to the Natural History Museum and the end-of-year picnic.
+Each month, I noticed you spending free blocks with students who needed extra help.
+You also frequently used your lunch hour to meet with parents.

 Thank you,